napoznata/GI_2019/README.md

 - Run `main.py`
 The results will be printed out in the console, written in Tests/Results/ directory and plotted in the diagrams.

+# Unit tests

+Each algorithm is tested using the input files located in the "Tests/Unit/" folder.
+Input files include the test file name, the genome and the patterns to search the genome for.
+The tests check edge cases which include:
+- searching for an empty string
+- searching for a pattern not present in the genome
+- searching for patterns of different lengths (shorter than the index length for IndexSorted and IndexHash)
+- searching for pattern at the end of the genome...

+Running the `unit_test.py` script performs the testing for all the genomes.
+The test results are shown in the console.

 # Video presentation (in Serbian)
 https://youtu.be/kEoC46hgmW4